We evaluate and benchmark our unikernel and toolchain solutions in four highly relevant industrial use cases.

-CSUC will develop a lambda services offering based on UNICORE which it will trial in Barcelona, providing services to citizens and especially to the university and research community.
-Implementations of existing services will be developed to assess the performance and scalability of unikernels in web crawling and video transcoding functions.
+CSUC has developed a function as a service facility offering based on UNICORE which it has been trialed in Barcelona, providing services to citizens and especially to the university and research community.
+Implementations of existing services have been developed to assess the performance and scalability of unikernels in image conversion functions.
+Watch the demo video!

-Correct Networks will integrate unikernels in PacketCloud, an edge serverless computing platform it is developing.
-The current version of PacketCloud uses containers and thus has poor isolation, as well as sub-optimal performance.
-CNW will use UNICORE tools to develop a unikernel to run lambda functions written in Node.js.
-It will integrate this unikernel in the PacketCloud orchestration framework and use it as basis to run trials in public and edge clouds.
+Correct Networks has integrated unikernels in PacketCloud, an edge serverless computing platform it has developed.
+The previous version of PacketCloud used containers and thus had poor isolation, as well as sub-optimal performance.
+CNW has used UNICORE tools to develop a unikernel to run lambda functions written in Node.js.
+It has integrated this unikernel in the PacketCloud orchestration framework and used it as basis to run trials in public and edge clouds.

 Efficient, Secure Network Function Virtualization

 For operators and service providers, the holy grail of a Network Function Virtualization (NFV) implementation is the ability to dynamically provision network components, services and applications in a matter of minutes rather than the weeks or months it takes to do so now.
 With boot-times in the order of milliseconds, unikernels will provide disrupting NFV solutions.

 Several separate NFV application domains will be explored in UNICORE:

 SD-WAN Key Server.
 Ekinops has used UNICORE tools to develop a footprint-optimized key server, the main function of the SD-WAN solution, which is responsible for the encrypted keys distribution between sites and their renewal.
 This key server is running on lightweight virtual machines that offer good performance while ensuring strong isolation and tangible security guarantees.
 Watch the demo video!